LaTeX-Package-Repositories/geometry/README.md

 (changes.txt for more history)

 Files:
-  * README         -  this file
+  * README.md         -  this file
   * changes.txt    -  history of changes
   * geometry.ins   -  for installation to get .sty from .dtx
   * geometry.dtx   -  including sources and documentation